ccaique-lima/lanyon/_posts/2022-03-05-pulse-oximeter.md

 According to the WHO, oxygen saturation (SpO<sub>2</sub>) in healthy people of any age should be 95% or higher.
 If a person's SpO<sub>2</sub> is 94% or less, they should be evaluated quickly to identify and treat the cause.
 Levels below 90% are considered a clinical emergency and should be treated urgently.

 The heart rate (HR) is the number of times the heart beats per minute (bpm).
-The normal pulse for healthy adults ranges from 60 to 100 beats per minute.
+The normal pulse for healthy adults ranges from 60 to 100 bpm.
 But athletes, who do a lot of cardiovascular conditioning, may have heart rates near 40 bpm. 😲